 The Thai people, other travellers and expats are really friendly, there’s plenty of yoga, meditation and workshops as well as good parties pretty much every night.
 It’s easy and affordable to rent a nice house and motorbike, most houses come with wifi, it’s easy to get a sim card and the network is consistently strong and the power doesn’t go off all the time.

 Traveling Thailand is so much easier, cleaner and less hassle than India.
+There are a couple of options to reach Koh Phangan.
+You can take a flight to the neighbouring island of Koh Samui or a cheaper option is to take a train or bus and ferry combination.
+You can book transport through Thailand easily online at Bookaway.
 Of course I still miss the magic of India and of Goa but it’s nice to relax and have an easier life from time to time!

 Koh Phangan has something for everyone – yogis, digital nomads and party people will all feel at home here.
 Even families and honeymooners would enjoy the island’s serene beaches in the North.
 Koh Phangan also has an incredible, magical energy – I can’t really describe it on here so you’ll just have to visit to feel it for yourself.
 Apparently is has something to do with the island being made from a giant powerful rose quartz crystal.
 Read more about that here.